Scalar Triplet Leptogenesis with a CP violating phase: Type-II Seesaw Mechanism with two triplet scalars

-Comparing eq.(\ref{eq:conj}) with eq.s (\ref{m1} - \ref{m6}) we can see $A = |m_{ee}|, B=|m_{e\mu}|, C = |m_{e\tau}|, D = |m_{\mu\mu}|, M = |m_{\mu\tau}|$ and $N = |m_{\tau\tau}|$.
-To determine the values of the parameters ($A, B, C, D, M, N$) we take the allowed ranges of neutrino oscillation parameters (three mixing angles, $\theta_{12}$, $\theta_{23}$, $\theta_{13}$, two mass squared differences $\Delta m^{2}_{21}$, $\Delta m^{2}_{3l}$ and one Dirac CP-violating phase $\delta$) by latest neutrino oscillation experiments given in table-\ref{neop}.
-In our study we assume normal ordering of mass eigen values.
-The allowed values of the parameters as a function lightest neutrino mass $m_1$ consistent with experimental data are shown in fig.(\ref{fig:mdnplots}).
-A similar analysis on elements of neutrino mass matrix is done in \cite{Merle:2006du}.
-In the next section we calculate CP asymmetry using these values of the parameters that naturally arise in the formulation.
+From Eq.s (\ref{m1} - \ref{m6}) we can see, $A = |m_{ee}|, B=|m_{e\mu}|, C = |m_{e\tau}|, D = |m_{\mu\mu}|, M = |m_{\mu\tau}|$ and $N = |m_{\tau\tau}|$.
+Through this one can determine the values of $a, b, c, d, m$ and $n$ up to the phase factors.
+To determine the values of the parameters ($A, B, C, D, M, N$), we take the allowed ranges of neutrino oscillation parameters (three mixing angles, $\theta_{12}$, $\theta_{23}$, $\theta_{13}$, two mass squared differences $\Delta m^{2}_{21}$, $\Delta m^{2}_{3l}$ and one Dirac CP-violating phase $\delta$) by latest neutrino oscillation experiments given in table-\ref{neop}.
+In our study, we assume normal ordering of mass eigen values.
+The allowed values of the parameters as a function of the lightest neutrino mass $m_1$, consistent with experimental data, are shown in Fig.(\ref{fig:mdnplots}).
+A similar analysis on elements of neutrino mass matrix is done in Ref. \cite{Merle:2006du}.
+In section (\ref{sec:quant-bau}), we calculate CP asymmetry using these values of the parameters that naturally arise in the formulation.